oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/01.Alias/03.k9/docs.en.md

 ![](en/identity_settings5.png)

 # Send email
-To send email with your new alias, just tap on the **"Form"** field and select alias you want to use from the dropdown menu, when composing your mail.
+To send email with your new alias, just tap on the **"From"** field and select alias you want to use from the dropdown menu, when composing your mail.